HOCD: Understanding homosexual obsessive-compulsive disorder

 The groinal response within the context of OCD is a type of obsession.
 A ‘sensation’ experienced in the groinal region at what may be considered an ‘inappropriate’ time triggers those feelings of anxiety and uncertainty.

-For example, if someone with HOCD is a straight man and they experience a groinal response after grazing the hand of a man he just passed on the street, this can be taken as a sign.
+For example, if someone with HOCD who identifies as a straight man experiences a groinal response after grazing the hand of a man he just passed on the street, this can be taken as a sign.

 The paradigm here is as follows…